European pied flycatcher: Taxonomy

-and the next edition of Fauna Svecica (1761), Linnaeus confounded this flycatcher with the Eurasian blackcap and the whinchat.
+and the next edition of Fauna Svecica (1761), Linnaeus confused this flycatcher with the Eurasian blackcap and the whinchat.
 To this point, the European pied flycatcher still lacked a proper valid binominal name.
 The species was finally named as Motacilla hypoleuca by the German naturalist Peter Simon Pallas in 1764.
 However, he described this species anonymously in the appendix of a sales catalogue of the collection of Adriaan Vroeg, popularly known simply as the "Adumbratiunculae" among ornithologists.
 The authorship of the Adumbratiunculae would later be attributed to Pallas.
 Given the initial anonymity of the publication and the inferred authorship by external evidence, the International Code of Zoological Nomenclature advocates that Pallas's name should appear enclosed in square brackets in the species' name.
-Thus, the correct form of the scientific name of the European pied plycatcher is Ficedula hypoleuca ([Pallas], 1764).
+Thus, the correct form of the scientific name of the European pied flycatcher is Ficedula hypoleuca ([Pallas], 1764).

-Ficedula hypoleuca currently has four recognized subspecies: the nominate F. h. hypoleuca ([Pallas], 1764), F. h. speculigera (Bonaparte, 1850), F. h. iberiae (Witherby, 1928), and F. h. tomensis (Johansen, 1916).
+Ficedula hypoleuca currently has three accepted subspecies; the nominate F. h. hypoleuca ([Pallas], 1764), F. h. iberiae (Witherby, 1928), and F. h. tomensis (Johansen, 1916).
 The subspecies F. h. muscipeta (Bechstein, 1792) is currently considered synonymous with F. h. hypoleuca, but could represent an actual distinct subspecies.
 The name F. h. atricapilla (Linnaeus, 1766) is a junior subjective synonym of F. h. hypoleuca; and the name F. h. sibirica Khakhlov, 1915 is invalid, the correct form being F. h. tomensis (Johansen, 1916).
+The very similar Atlas pied flycatcher (Ficedula speculigera), of the mountains of north west Africa, was formerly classed as subspecies of the European pied flycatcher.

 Description

 This is a 12–13.5 cm long bird.
 The breeding male is mainly black above and white below, with a large white wing patch, white tail sides and a small forehead patch.
-The Iberian subspecies iberiae (known as Iberian pied flycatcher) has a larger forehead patch and a pale rump.
-Non-breeding males, females and juveniles have the black replaced by a pale brown, and may be very difficult to distinguish from other Ficedula flycatchers, particularly the collared flycatcher, with which this species hybridizes to a limited extent.
+The Iberian subspecies F. h. iberiae (known as Iberian pied flycatcher) has a larger forehead patch and a pale rump.
+Non-breeding males, females and juveniles have the black replaced by a pale brown, and may be very difficult to distinguish from other Ficedula flycatchers, particularly the collared flycatcher, with which this species hybridises to a limited extent.

 The bill is black, and has the broad but pointed shape typical of aerial insectivores.
 As well as taking insects in flight, this species hunts caterpillars amongst the oak foliage, and will take berries.
 It is therefore a much earlier spring migrant than the more aerial spotted flycatcher, and its loud rhythmic and melodious song is characteristic of oak woods in spring.
+The contact and alarm call is a short whistle 'whit, whit, whit'.

 They are birds of deciduous woodlands, parks and gardens, with a preference for oak trees.
 They build an open nest in a tree hole, and will readily adapt to an open-fronted nest box.
 4–10 eggs are laid.

-The very similar Atlas pied flycatcher, of the mountains of north west Africa was formerly classed as subspecies of the European pied flycatcher.